dcsync/pycobalt/README.md

     engine.eval('println("foo")')

-`engine.eval` does not perform any sort of parameter marshalling or callback serialization.
+`engine.eval` doesn't perform any sort of parameter marshalling or callback serialization.

 hack the planet.